hullm/Covid-Screening/README.md

 sudo rm /var/www/html/index.html
 ```

-Noe we need to change to the correct directory, initiate a git repository, and pull down the site.
+Now we need to change to the correct directory, initiate a git repository, and pull down the site.
 ```bash
 cd /var/www/html
 sudo git init